-Save yourself a headache and your money by avoiding these five mistakes when selling a property.
+Save yourself a headache and the cost of selling a house by avoiding these five mistakes.

 1. Placing the world on your shoulders

 The term ‘DIY’ should extend, for most people, only as far as a new paintjob or the odd minor/cosmetic renovation.
-One of the costliest and easiest mistakes when selling is to do everything yourself.
-Unless you feel completely confident in selling your property yourself, are flexible in what price you want for the house or don’t have the money to use an agent, then perhaps avoid selling yourself.
+The biggest cost of selling a house and easiest mistake is deciding to sell your house yourself.
+Unless you feel completely confident in selling your house yourself, are flexible in what price you want for the house or don’t have the money to use an agent, then perhaps avoid selling yourself.
 Engage a professional real estate agent to value your house, market it, and then sell it.

 The benefits of engaging an agent to sell your home?
 They have sold dozens of properties (hopefully!) and know what works and what doesn’t.
 However, this does lead into the next mistake to be wary of.